paolodeangelis/Enhancing_ReaxFF_DFT_database/README.md

-This repository contains the database used to retrain the ReaxFF force field for LiF, an inorganic compound.
+This repository contains the database used to re-parametrize the ReaxFF force field for LiF, an inorganic compound.
 The purpose of the database is to improve the accuracy and reliability of ReaxFF calculations for LiF.
 The results and method used were published in the article [Enhancing ReaxFF for Lithium-ion battery simulations: An interactive reparameterization protocol][article-doi].

 This database was made using the simulation obtained using the protocol published in [Enhancing ReaxFF repository][enhancing-reaxFF-repository].